Do you struggle with anxiety, stress or feeling never good enough?

 Trauma, repeating patterns and letting go

-Often we go through life repeating certain patterns, like always ending up in the same kind of relationships, or being stuck in certain feelings.
+Often we go through life repeating certain patterns, like ending up in the same kind of relationships, or being stuck in certain feelings over and over again.
 We carry our past around with us, in the beliefs and conclusions we have about ourselves and others, and in how we react to our own emotions in various situations.
 This is not just psychological; it is also deeply physical.

 more on how i work with trauma and repeating cycles